 What are the major kinds of eating disorders?

 There are three major types of eating disorders:

 - People with anorexia nervosa have a distorted body image that causes them to see themselves as overweight even when they're dangerously thin.
 Often refusing to eat, exercising compulsively, and developing unusual habits such as refusing to eat in front of others, they lose large amounts of weight and may even starve to death.

 - Individuals with bulimia nervosa eat excessive quantities of food, then purge their bodies of the food and calories they fear by using laxatives, enemas, or diuretics, vomiting and/or exercising.
 Often acting in secrecy, they feel disgusted and ashamed as they binge, yet relieved of tension and negative emotions once their stomachs are empty again.

-- Like people with bulimia, those with binge eating disorder experience frequent episodes of out-of-control eating.
+- Like people with bulimia, those with binge eating disorders experience frequent episodes of out-of-control eating.
 The difference is that binge eaters don't purge their bodies of excess calories.

 It's important to prevent problematic behaviors from evolving into full-fledged eating disorders.
 Anorexia and bulimia, for example, usually are preceded by very strict dieting and weight loss.
 Binge eating disorder can begin with occasional binging.
 Whenever eating behaviors start having a destructive impact on someone's functioning or self-image, it's time to see a highly trained mental health professional, such as a licensed psychologist experienced in treating people with eating disorders.